lambor590/SteamCMD_Pterodactyl_arm64/README.md

 ## Usage

 ```
-Change the image of an egg to this one: lambor590/steamcmd_pterodactyl_arm64:latest
+Change the image of an egg to this one: lambor590/steamcmd_pterodactyl_arm64
+And the installer image to this one: lambor590/steamcmd_pterodactyl_arm64:installer
 ```

 This image is unfinnished, so it may not work properly.